'I will sing praise to Thee in the sight of the angels: I will worship towards thy holy temple'

 The four movements Guigo identifies are:

 These movements are mirrored in the initial reading of the Gospel passage, the period of quiet meditation to ponder the reading, the time of prayerful response, and the opportunity to rest in God's presence and give thanks.

 It is a good idea to record the insights gained through the prayer of Lectio Divina.
 Please feel free to bring a notebook, and to jot down the thoughts and images that occur to you during the time of prayer.
-This can also be done in your private practice of Lectio, and form the basis of a spiritual journal.
+This can also be done in your private practice of Lectio Divina, and form the basis of a spiritual journal.

 A well-worn and tatty Bible is one that has been read and cherished.
 It is so important for us to become familiar with the Scriptures.
-If you are able, please do bring a Bible with you to Lectio (although some are available for use at the chaplaincy).
+If you are able, please do bring a Bible with you to Lectio Divina (although some are available for use at the Chaplaincy).
 Get to know your Bible; flick through it, read it often.
 Your Bible will become a good friend, and a portable oratory where you can meet with God whenever you choose.

 We begin with an opening prayer; calling on the Holy Spirit, present within us and within the Scriptures, to speak to us.
 We make ourselves available to God, and to an encounter with him.